 - Always lock your door when absent, even when you just run down the hall.

-- Immediately call Campus Safety and Security at 1400 when you feel unsafe in any situation on campus.
+- Immediately call Public Safety at 1400 when you feel unsafe in any situation on campus.

 - Immediately call Richmond Police Department at 911 when you feel unsafe in any situation off campus.